Cartel1017Scripts/MaskonAndoff/crp-maskoff/README.md

 ## Requirements

 - QB-Core Framework
-- ESX-Legacy (with minor modifications to client.lua if needed)

 ## Notes

 - The mask data is stored until the player respawns
-- Only works with masks (drawable variation 1)
+- Only works with masks and vest
 - Uses QB-Core's built-in notification system

 ## Support

 For support or issues, please contact the development team.